Saturday Programme Early Years and Choir Coach

 London N13 4PN

-Shortlisted candidates may also be required to do an audition.
+Shortlisted candidates will also be required to do an audition on Saturday 29 June 2019.

 We are also often looking for workshop musicians, particularly if you play an unusual instrument, for our Early Years Programme, the Music Box, and tutors for our Music Lessons For You private lessons scheme.